 The Affordable Housing capital program includes an annual provision for municipal investment in affordable housing options.
 Over 10 years this totals \$12.3 million.
-In addition, \$10.0 million will go towards the Brock Street Mission Project.
-The gross 2019-2028 capital program totals \$22.3 million.
+In addition, a negative reserve fund balance of \$159,656 will be funded during the 10-year period.

 Recognizing the existing built-up demand for affordable housing in the City of Peterborough today, 90 per cent of these costs are identified as replacement shares that benefit the existing community.
-These shares total \$20.0 million.
-An additional share of \$222,550 is netted off as the legislated 10 per cent discount.
-Available DC reserve funds of \$169,490 have been applied.
-An additional \$306,667 related to the Brock Street Mission project has been determined to benefit development beyond 2028, and may be recoverable under future DC by-laws.
+These shares total \$11.0 million.
+An additional share of \$122,550 is netted off as the legislated 10 per cent discount.

-The remaining 2019-2028 DC costs eligible for recovery amount to \$1.5 million and are allocated entirely to residential development.
-This yields an unadjusted development charge of \$114.17 per capita.
+The remaining 2019-2028 DC costs eligible for recovery amount to \$1.3 million and are allocated entirely to residential development.
+This yields an unadjusted development charge of \$94.41 per capita.

-After cash flow and reserve fund analysis, the residential calculated charge increases to \$118.36 per capita.
+After cash flow and reserve fund analysis, the residential calculated charge increases to \$96.38 per capita.